Rucha-Nandgirikar/voice_ai_study_companion/README.md

 # Voice AI Study Companion (Hackathon MVP)

-Voice-first tutor that runs on any webpage (via extension/widget) and uses:
+Voice-first tutor that runs as a simple web app (paste a URL) and uses:

 - **ElevenLabs Agents** for conversational voice UX (STT/TTS + persona)
 - **Google Cloud Gemini / Vertex AI** for reasoning (summarize, teach, quiz, adapt)
 - **Cloud Run** to host the backend API (FastAPI)

-This repo currently contains the **backend** scaffold needed for the hackathon demo.
+This repo contains:
+- `backend/`: FastAPI backend (Cloud Run)
+- `web/`: React web UI (Vercel or any static host)

 ## What is Cloud Run?